 About Our Graduate Program

-- A near 1:1 student-faculty ratio with a superb research faculty.
+- A better than 2:1 student-faculty ratio with a superb research faculty.

 - A full, five-year funding package for every Ph.D. student.
-Graduate students admitted with assistantships are granted tuition remission and a stipend.
+Graduate students admitted with assistantships are granted tuition remission, health insurance benefits, and an annual stipend.

 - A standard teaching load of one course per semester.